LaurenceGA/golib/README.md

-# lib
+# Golib
-Programming libraries
+Golang libraries

-A repository for various utility libraries
+A repository for various golang utility libraries